 - Agree to various types of medical treatment

-Also, since the minor's parents are no longer legally obligated to support the emancipated minor, they are also not responsible for any of the minor's actions.
+Also, since the minor's parents are no longer legally obligated to support the emancipated minor, they are also not legally responsible for any of the minor's actions.
 Under normal circumstances, parents may be liable for a minor's negligent or wrongful acts.
 However, an emancipated minor will be sued individually for his own actions.